Alexis St. Martin

 Alexis Bidagan dit St-Martin (April 8, 1802 (Note: There has been ongoing confusion of brothers with the same name.
 Alexis of this article had an older brother born in 1794 who died in January 1802.
 Alexis the voyageur was actually born in April 1802 in Berthierville, Quebec, and named for his brother who had died several months before.) – June 24, 1880) was a Canadian voyageur who is known for his part in experiments on digestion in humans, conducted on him by the American Army physician William Beaumont between 1822 and 1833.
 St-Martin was shot in a near-fatal accident in 1822.
 His wound did not heal fully, leaving an opening into his stomach.
-Studies of St-Martin's stomach led to greater understanding of the stomach, gastric juices and the processes of digestion.
+Studies of St-Martin's stomach led to greater understanding of digestive physiology, particularly in the role of gastric juices.